phylum-dev/documentation/docs/integrations/git_precommit.md

     rev: main
     hooks:
       - id: phylum
-        # Optional: Specify the lockfile pattern for your repository
+        # Optional: Specify the dependency file pattern for your repository
         files: ''
         # Optional: Specify additional arguments to be passed to `phylum-ci`
         args: []